Before we get into customer support examples, What is customer support?

-By making customer support an important part of your business practice, you are investing in a positive impact in the future.
+By making customer support an essential part of your business practice, you are investing in a positive impact in the future.
 And it often doesn’t take a lot of resources.
 It’s all about caring.

-1. Zappos’ Takes Bonding With Customers To New Heights
+1. Zappos Takes Bonding With Customers To New Heights

 The standard customer service experience is known to all of us.
 You get through an automated routing service and then wait.
 Maybe they try to entertain you with some instrumental music.
-At some point, a call-center employee picks up your call.
+At some point, a call center employee picks up your call.
 Then, after waiting for so long, the person at the other end speaks so quickly you can’t understand them.
 You get angry and frustrated.
 That’s bad customer support.

 At Zappos, the culture is the absolute opposite.
 The brand ensures that customers are satisfied, even if that means that customer care gets through fewer calls than they would if they rushed.
 In one instance, Steven Weinstein, an employee at Zappos, spoke to a customer for a record 10 hours and 43 minutes with a caller!